John Cooper (musician): Career

-Cooper was briefly in experimental rock group Seraph from 1989–1995.
+Cooper was in experimental rock group Seraph from 1989 to 1995.
 The band released a four-song demo, titled Silence E.P., before disbanding.

 Cooper formed Skillet in 1996 with Ken Steorts.
 Both had met while touring for previous bands; Cooper as vocalist for the Tennessee progressive rock band Seraph and Steorts as guitarist for Urgent Cry.
 The bands disbanded soon after, so Cooper and Steorts' pastor encouraged them to form their own band as a side-project.
 Coming from different styles of rock music, they decided to name the experiment Skillet.
 Soon afterward Trey McClurkin joined the band as a temporary drummer.
 Skillet was only together for a month when they received interest from major Christian record label ForeFront Records and were signed soon afterward.
 Ken Steorts left the band in 1999 and Trey McClurkin left the band in 2000 leaving Cooper as the only founding member of the band and primary songwriter.

 Cooper provided vocals for !Hero: The Rock Opera.
-According to a review, Cooper did not tour with the rock opera, he only provided vocals for the Rabbi Kai on the soundtrack.
+According to a review, Cooper did not tour with the rock opera.
+He only provided vocals for the Rabbi Kai on the soundtrack.
 Cooper was the co-writer of the Decyfer Down single "Best I Can".

-He sang on the title track of tobyMac's album, Tonight, which peaked at No. 27 on the Christian Songs chart.
+He sang on the title track of TobyMac's album, Tonight, which peaked at No. 27 on the Christian Songs chart.
 He performed vocals on We as Human's song "Zombie", which appeared on their debut self-titled album and made a cameo appearance in the music video for "Strike Back".
 He signed them to his record label.

 Cooper started a side project, Fight the Fury, in September 2018.
 He hopes the band will meet the needs of those who enjoy Skillet's heavier music.
 The band released an EP on Atlantic Records later in 2018 and then went on tour in Russia in December.
-As of October 27, 2018, They have released five songs.
+As of October 27, 2018, they have released five songs.